imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 I saw that a preoccupation with being right was essentially an expression of power and that asserting rightness was about exerting power over others.
-I also saw, to a lesser degree, that this preoccupation was perhaps more to do with the appearance of being right, and that the cost of maintaining it was missed opportunities for learning.
+I also saw that this preoccupation was perhaps more to do with the appearance of being right, and that missed opportunities for learning would be the cost of maintaining it.

 I was the principle subject of my examination, and it has become a goal to continue to examine and dismantle the ways in which I assert